Guided fertility treatment in Thailand

 • Over 35 and considering the timing of pregnancy or egg freezing

-• Planning IVF and needing baseline information to guide your protocol
+• Planning IVF and needing baseline data to guide your stimulation protocol

 • Family history of early menopause or premature ovarian insufficiency

-• Previous chemotherapy, ovarian surgery, or other treatments that may affect egg supply
+• Previous chemotherapy, ovarian surgery, or treatments that may have affected egg supply

 Are You a Good Candidate?

-• Any woman who wants to understand her remaining egg supply
+• Any woman who wants objective data about her remaining egg supply

 • Able to attend a single clinic visit for a blood draw and ultrasound